dentarg/auth0-blog/_posts/2017-09-05-major-hardware-manufacturer-enhances-security-with-auth0.markdown

   });
 ```

 Inside the `authenticate` function, the first think we do is to send a request to Auth0 to get an `access_token`.
-We will use this token to authenticate the rule when issuing request to the legacy identity providers.
+We will use this token to authenticate the rule when issuing requests to the legacy identity providers.

 ```js
 const getTokenOptions = {